© Photoeuphoria | Dreamstime.com

 What do you call a breadless sandwich?
 Boring, that’s what.
 If you’re like us and you struggle to imagine a life without bread, don’t panic.
 We’ve found a healthy option to help satisfy that carb craving—sprouted grain bread.
 High in good things like fiber and nutrients and free from bad stuff like sugar, here’s why sprouted grain bread should be your top toast choice.

 It can be, depending on your health needs and goals, says Lauren Minchen, MPH, RDN, CDN, a New York-based Registered Dietitian.

 WHAT’S IN A NAME?

-Ezekiel bread is made from a variety of organic sprouted whole grains (including wheat, millet, barley, and spelt) and legumes (including soybeans and lentils).
-Its rich nutrients and high fiber and protein content make it a much healthier option than white breads, which are made from refined wheat flour.
-Ezekiel bread is “a less processed, more nutrient-dense bread that also tends to be more satisfying,” says Minchen.
+Sprouted grain bread is made from a variety of organic sprouted whole grains (including wheat, millet, barley, and spelt) and legumes (including soybeans and lentils).
+Its rich nutrients and high fiber and protein content make it a much healthier option than white breads, which are made from refined wheat flour. sprouted grain bread is “a less processed, more nutrient-dense bread that also tends to be more satisfying,” says Minchen.

-Another health bonus: Ezekiel bread doesn’t contain sugar, preservatives, or artificial ingredients, which plague most other types of commercially made bread.
+Another health bonus: Sprouted grain bread doesn’t contain sugar, preservatives, or artificial ingredients, which plague most other types of commercially made bread.
 It’s also low in calories (for a bread).
 To learn more about healthy bread options, read our post Healthy Bread: Is There Such a Thing?